-Posted by: Sarah on: January 19, 2012
+Posted January 19, 2012

 I don’t know why certain foods seem so complicated and difficult to make.
 Maybe it’s the fancy smancy name.
 Or the fact that I’m convinced I can’t make food better than a restaurant.
 Whatever the case may be, I’ve always wanted to make tomato bisque soup but have been too scared to try it.